The gist of the Student-Parent Handbooks provides more information regarding uniforms.

 Regulations shall be established concerning the grooming of students for those classes where safety in the use of power machinery and sanitary conditions in food preparation is mandatory.
 Students enrolled in these classes shall be informed of those regulations and are expected to conform while in these classes.
 The campus administration, after consulting with the School Advisory Team and considering school/community needs, may have additional dress or grooming regulations that are campus specific.
 Final determination of acceptable dress and grooming rests with the principal or his/her designee and cannot be appealed.
 To aid students and their parents in making decisions about appropriate dress and grooming for schools, the following guidelines are established.

-In grades three through twelve, skirts, dresses, and culottes must be no more than four inches above the top of the kneecap.
+In grades three through twelve, skirts shorts and dresses (no gym shorts) must be no more than four inches above the top of the kneecap.
 There should not be a cut or slit in the clothing that extends beyond the four inch limit.
 These requirements also applies to school uniforms.

 Appropriate footwear must be worn; footwear which has toes reinforced with steel, hard plastics or similar materials is specifically prohibited.

 Hair must be neat and clean.
-Unconventional colored, multi-colored or spiked or Mohawk hair styles are not permitted.
+No "unnatural" colors (except black, brown, red), multi-colored or spiked or Mohawk hair styles are not permitted.

 Indecent/inappropriate patches, writings, or drawings on clothing are prohibited.